roryprimrose/roryprimrose.github.io/_posts/2009-01-12-guidance-on-use-of-3cinclude-3e-in-xml-documentation-comments.md

 ---
-title: Guidance on use of <include /> in XML documentation comments categories : .Net, Applications tags : ReSharper, StyleCop
+title: Guidance on use of include in XML documentation comments categories : .Net, Applications tags : ReSharper, StyleCop
 date: 2009-01-12 13:32:00 +10:00